-Environment Canterbury is responsible for three parks across the region and we want you to enjoy these diverse natural landscapes.
+We are responsible for three parks across the region and we want you to enjoy these diverse natural landscapes.
 Our regional parks can be found on the shores of Lake Tekapo and the banks of the Waimakariri and Ashley Rakahuri Rivers.

-We’ve developed parts of these parks, lakes and rivers so they're available year round for almost any outdoor pursuit that takes your fancy.
+We’ve developed parts of these parks, lakes, and rivers so they're available year round for almost any outdoor pursuit that takes your fancy.
 Our rangers also patrol the Northern Pegasus Bay beaches and rivers, working to protect the natural environment while providing information and assistance for visitors.

 Together we can restore and protect the mauri (life force) of our region's land and water while maintaining a prosperous land-based economy.
 Below you can find links to all the resources and information you need to join us on this journey.